3 Ways to Conquer Mealtime with an Autistic Child

 assorted fruit

 Just like autism is a spectrum, so are the different feelings each child feels when it comes to food.
 Sometimes, a child can express their dislike for a specific food through fear, because that is the only way they know how to communicate it.
-Some children are afraid of textures of certain foods, and some fear just the color of those foods.
+Some children are afraid of the textures of certain foods, and some fear just the color of those foods.
 This fear is due to their possible difficulties with sensory processing, as mentioned above.
-To overcome this obstacle, it is crucial for the parent(s) or caregiver(s) to slowly introduce them to foods that they seem to be afraid of.
+To overcome this obstacle, it is crucial for the parent(s) or caregiver(s) to slowly introduce them to foods that they seem to be afraid of; an effective strategy is to incorporate pureed vegetables (such as zucchini and cauliflower) into smoothies, soups, and sauces to mask their presence and improve children's nutritional intake without altering the familiar textures they prefer.

 Take Moira Pena, for example.
 Pena is an Autism Speaks Autism Treatment Network (ATN) therapist.
 One of the children she worked with had an extreme fear of touching apples because they looked “wet.”
 Pena began introducing apples to this child by just having him look at the apple for a few minutes while guaranteeing that he did not have to eat it.
 After becoming comfortable with that exercise, she then moved on to having him touch the apple, first with a fork, then a napkin, and finally his fingers.
 All of these small, but essential steps helped him overcome what had once been a real fear in this child’s mind.

-2. Reduce anxiety that leads up to mealtime.
+2. Reduce anxiety in autistic children that leads up to mealtime.

 mom hugging son